Skip to main content

 Quick Answer: After comparing speeds, pricing, contracts, and customer satisfaction, Optimum comes out ahead for most households.
 Optimum offers a stronger overall value proposition, though Spectrum may be the better choice in specific situations depending on your location and internet needs.

-We evaluated Optimum Internet (Altice) and Spectrum Internet (Charter) across five critical categories: speed and performance, monthly pricing and value, technology and network coverage, customer satisfaction ratings, and contract flexibility.
+We evaluated Optimum Internet (Altice) and Spectrum Internet (Charter) across five critical categories: speed.
+Performance, monthly pricing and value, technology and network coverage, customer satisfaction ratings, and contract flexibility.
 Here is everything you need to know before signing up.

-Ready to sign up for Optimum?
-Call now to get started:
+Ready to sign up for Optimum? now to get started:

 Overview: Optimum vs Spectrum at a Glance

-Optimum Internet (Altice) is a cable & fiber internet provider serving 21 states concentrated in New York, New Jersey, Connecticut, and expanding in the Southeast.
+Optimum Internet (Altice) is a cable & fiber internet provider serving 21 states concentrated in New York, New Jersey, Connecticut.
+Expanding in the Southeast.
 The company offers speeds ranging from 300 Mbps to 8 Gbps with plans starting at $40/mo.
 Optimum is best suited for Northeast residents wanting fast cable or fiber without data caps.

 Spectrum Internet (Charter) is a cable & fiber internet provider available in 41 states as the second-largest cable provider in the U.S., serving over 30 million customers.
 It offers speeds from 300 Mbps up to 1 Gbps, with pricing starting at $49.99/mo.
 Spectrum is best suited for customers wanting reliable no-contract, no-cap cable internet.